-In the FAA's Handbook of Aeronautical Knowledge, Max Takeoff Weight is defined as the "maximum allowable weight for takeoff."
+In the FAA's Handbook of Aeronautical Knowledge, Maximum Takeoff Weight is defined as the "maximum allowable weight for takeoff."
 More specifically, the maximum takeoff weight is a limitation placed on the aircraft by the aircraft manufacturer during the design and testing process.
 It's a fixed weight.

 In aviation, MTOW is short for Maximum Takeoff Weight.
 Sometimes people refer to this weight as MGTOW or Maximum Gross Takeoff Weight.
 These two terms are interchangeable.
-More rarely, this weight might be referred to as Maximum Brake Release Weight.
+More rarely, this weight can be referred to as Maximum Brake Release Weight.

 Due to structural limitations, an aircraft is restricted to a certain weight while taking off.
 If this weight is exceeded, the aircraft may become structurally damaged, or worse, fail to complete a successful takeoff altogether.

 Aircraft designers and manufacturers know the importance of MTOW.
 To their customers, a higher MTOW means an airplane can take off with more fuel and will have a longer range.

 It's important to note that just because an aircraft is certified for a particular Maximum Takeoff Weight doesn't mean that the aircraft can always take off at this maximum weight.
 Many individual factors are to be considered for an aircraft to be determined safe to take off at a particular weight.
 A pilot needs to compute takeoff and climb performance, which is largely dependent on other variables like the following: